 Some of the greatest artists of the past 80 years have appeared with the OCM.
 They include: Yo-Yo Ma, David Oïstrakh, Lili Kraus, The Beaux Arts Trio, Mstislav Rostropovitch, Isaac Stern, Ida Haendel, Peter Serkin, Marilyn Horne, Maureen Forrester, Victoria de los Angeles, Yehudi Menuhin, Glenn Gould, Jean-Pierre Rampal, Sondra Radvanovsky, Richard Stoltzman, Marc Hervieux, Stéphane Tétreault, Alexandre da Costa, Karina Gauvin, Rihab Chaieb, and Jan Lisiecki.

-Discover who Alexander Brott was through his son and our Artistic Director, Boris Brott.
+Discover who Alexander Brott was through his son, Boris Brott.
 A special moment generously sponsored by the Azrieli Foundation.

-Today, the OCM collaborates with a variety of other cultural organizations such as: Jeunesses Musicales Canada, Les Rugissants, Ensemble Caprice, Festival Classica, the Schulich School of Music, the Atelier lyrique of the Opéra de Montréal, and Les Petits Chanteurs du Mont-Royal.
+Today, the OCM collaborates with a variety of other cultural organizations such as: Jeunesses Musicales Canada, Les Rugissants, Ensemble Caprice, Festival Classica, the Schulich School of Music, the Atelier lyrique of the Opéra de Montréal, and Les Petits Chanteurs du Mont-Royal, to name but a few.

 Additionally, the OCM is grateful to all of its sponsors and donors that ensure the accessibility of music in, as well as beyond, the concert hall.